Go back

 Federica: Was the restaurant open only in the summer?

 Federica: I want to ask you about the menu.
-I presume in winter there was a fixed menu or the menu changed, for example, one week you cooked polenta and another week there was something else.
+I presume there was a fixed menu, or did the menu change?
+For example, once a week, you cooked polenta and another week, there was something else.

-Godly: Yes, we didn’t prepare the same thing all week.
+Godly: We didn’t prepare the same thing all week.

-Federica: So, people came, and you served them right away.
-You had already brought wine, then brought out the salad first, right?
+Federica: So people arrived, and you served them right away.
+You had already brought wine, then the salad came first, right?

 Godly: Yes, it was.